VivienMrclt/adventofcode/2022/12/README.md

 In the above diagram, the symbols indicate whether the path exits each square moving up (^), down (v), left (<), or right (>).
 The location that should get the best signal is still E, and . marks unvisited squares.

 This path reaches the goal in 31 steps, the fewest possible.

+What is the fewest steps required to move from your current position to the location that should get the best signal?